desResLab/mrina/README.md

 The MRIna library provides the following functionalities.

-- It supports the generation of k-space undersampling masks of various types including **Bernoulli**, **variable density triangular**, **variable density Gaussian**, **variable density exponential** and **Halton** quasi-random sequences.
+- It generates k-space undersampling masks of various types including **Bernoulli**, **variable density triangular**, **variable density Gaussian**, **variable density exponential** and **Halton** quasi-random sequences.
 - It supports arbitrary operators that implement a forward call (**eval**), and inverse call (**adjoint**), column restriction (**colRestrict**), **shape** and **norm**.
-- It supports various **non-linear reconstruction methods** including l1-norm minimization with iterative thresholding and stagewise orthogonal matching pursuit.
+- It supports various **non-linear reconstruction methods** including l1-norm minimization with iterative thresholding and orthogonal matching pursuit based greedy heuristics.
-- It provides a number of scripts to generate ensembles of synthetic, subsampled and noisy k-space images (4 complex images), to reconstruct image density and velocities, and to post-process to compute error patterns, correlation, MSE and relative errors.
+- It provides a number of scripts to

+  + generate ensembles of synthetic, subsampled and noisy k-space images (4 complex images);
+  + reconstruct image density and velocities;
+  + post-process to compute correlations, MSE, error patterns and relative errors.

 ---

 ## Single-image examples

+Example of recovering a 64x64 pixel image from its undersampled frequency information using a Gaussian mask in k-space, 75% undersampling (only 1 every 4 frequencies is retained) and adding a SNR equal to 50.

 <table>
   <tr>